The iMHARS framework

-iMHARS can be used in schools to research current practice, identify where things are working well, areas for improvement and next steps.
+iMHARS can be used in schools to do a collaborative audit.
+This involves researching current practice to identify where things are working well, areas for improvement and next steps.
 Schools are encouraged to reflect on what support is in place to meet the needs of all pupils; for the most vulnerable pupils, for those at risk, and preventative measures for all pupils.

-Click on each of the iMHARS components to see the supporting practices.
+Select each of the iMHARS components to see the supporting practices:

 - A culture of mutual respect, recognition and affirmation, modelled by staff behaviour

-- Leadership and school development plans that support health and wellbeing
+- Leadership and school development that foster mental health and wellbeing

 - Whole school policies and their consistent implementation

-- Ensuring everyone feels safe within the school
+- Building pupils' sense of belonging and ensuring everyone feels safe within the school

 - Creating opportunities for fun, laughter and relaxation